Leave to Work Away From Cambridge

 University Fieldwork Funds

-Students admitted from October 2010 who require additional funding to complete fieldwork and who have been granted permission from the Board of Graduate Studies to work away can apply for a grant on the basis of need, by completing a form to attach to the LTWA application:
+Students admitted from October 2010 who require additional funding to complete fieldwork and who have been granted permission from the Board of Graduate Studies to work away can apply for a grant on the basis of need.

 University Travel Insurance

 Graduate students may only apply for University Travel Insurance for periods where working away from Cambridge has been agreed by the Board of Graduate Studies.